WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 The signatures uses a 2048-bit RSA certificate within `https://example.com/`.

-It relies on the `MI` response header to guard the integrity of the response payload.
+It relies on the `MI-Draft2` response header to guard the integrity of the response payload.

 The signature includes a "validityUrl" that includes the first time the resource